Improve Your Banjo Skills!

 What’s so special about my private teaching program?

-- Accountability: I’m a real person, and I’ll hold you accountable to your ambitions.
+I’m a real person, I’ve been down this road many times on my own, and I’ll hold you accountable to your ambitions.

 But don’t just take my word for it – ask students what they have to say?